 I only drop in occasionally on the U.S.S.
 Monitor Center Blog, to see what’s new, and it’s usually rewarding.
 The August 8th entry shows Jeanne, “curator of scientific instruments and dairy products,” making breakfast topside.
 For the full flavor of the event, check out this 3-1/2 minute Eggsperiment at Youtube, on the deck of the hottest replica in town.

 At one point in mid-June, 1862, sailors recorded temperatures as high as 165 degrees in the galley of the Monitor (and not much cooler where the sailors slept).
 There's no telling how hot the surface of the ironclad could get under the summer sun, but on August 8, 2007, the deck of the replica reached 165.
 By my calculations, that comes out to "hot as hell."
+As an aside, on the video they note that on June 23 1862, according to the ship’s log, what wood there was in the galley of the iron vessel caught fire, forcing the men to cook up on the deck.
+The photo, top left, is dated July 9, 1862, and a cookstove is clearly discernible in the left of the image.

-a long-dormant interest brought to the fore again by a recent road trip through Missouri.
+—a long-dormant interest brought to the fore again by a recent road trip through Missouri.
 The fact that there is some fairly recent scholarship on the James Gang gave me a hankering to upgrade the subject to the top of the bedside book stack.

 It was easy work to determine which modern biographies are being taken seriously by dedicated outlaw and guerilla aficionados: Ted P. Yeatman's, Frank and Jesse James, the Story Behind the Legend (2000), and T. J. Stiles's, Jesse James: Last Rebel of the Civil War (2002).